Effects of nuclear explosions: Other phenomena

 The heat and airborne debris created by a nuclear explosion can cause rain; the debris is thought to do this by acting as cloud condensation nuclei.
 During the city firestorm which followed the Hiroshima explosion, drops of water were recorded to have been about the size of marbles.
-This was termed black rain, and has served as the source of a book and film by the same name.
+This was termed black rain and has served as the source of a book and film by the same name.
 Black rain is not unusual following large fires and is commonly produced by pyrocumulus clouds during large forest fires.
-The rain directly over Hiroshima on that day is said to have begun around 9 a.m. with it covering a wide area from the hypocenter to the north-west, raining heavily for one hour or more in some areas.
+The rain directly over Hiroshima on that day is said to have begun around 9 a.m. with it covering a wide area from the hypocenter to the northwest, raining heavily for one hour or more in some areas.
 The rain directly over the city may have carried neutron activated building material combustion products, but it did not carry any appreciable nuclear weapon debris or fallout, although this is generally to the contrary to what other less technical sources state.
 The "oily" black soot particles, are a characteristic of incomplete combustion in the city firestorm.

-The element einsteinium was discovered when analyzing nuclear fallout.
+Large thermonuclear tests, especially those which have a large fission yield, cause some nuclei to undergo a limited r-process, rapidly capturing neutrons and allowing the formation of many transuranic elements.
+The elements einsteinium and fermium were discovered when analyzing nuclear fallout from the first hydrogen bomb test Ivy Mike.

-A side-effect of the Pascal-B nuclear test during Operation Plumbbob may have resulted in the first man-made object launched into space.
-The so-called "thunder well" effect from the underground explosion may have launched a metal cover plate into space at six times Earth's escape velocity, although the evidence remains subject to debate.
+A side-effect of the Pascal-B nuclear test during Operation Plumbbob may have resulted in the first man-made object launched on an Earth escape trajectory.
+The so-called "thunder well" effect from the underground explosion may have launched a metal cover plate into space at six times Earth's escape velocity, although the evidence remains subject to debate, due to aerodynamic heating likely disintegrating it before it could exit the atmosphere.

-In 1942, there was some initial speculation among the scientists developing the first nuclear weapons in the Manhattan Project that a large enough nuclear explosion might ignite the Earth's atmosphere.
-This notion concerned the nuclear reaction of two atmospheric nitrogen atoms forming carbon and an oxygen atom, with an associated release of energy.
-The scientists hypothesized that this energy would heat up the remaining atmospheric nitrogen enough to keep the reaction going until all nitrogen atoms were consumed, thereby burning all of the Earth's atmosphere (which is composed of nearly 80% diatomic nitrogen) in one single massive combustion event.
-Hans Bethe was assigned the task of studying this hypothesis from the project's earliest days, and eventually concluded that combustion of the entire atmosphere was not possible: the cooling of the fireball due to an inverse Compton effect all but guaranteed that such a scenario would not become a reality.
-Richard Hamming, a mathematician, was asked to make a similar calculation just before the first nuclear test, with the same result.
-Nevertheless, the notion has persisted as a rumor for many years and was the source of apocalyptic gallows humor at the Trinity test.
+Nuclear explosion-induced lightning

+In a photographic analysis of the Ivy Mike hydrogen bomb test at the Pacific Proving Grounds, five separate lightning bolts were visible.
+These were determined to have peak currents between 200 kA and 600 kA.
+Compared to natural lightning (excluding superbolts), nuclear lightning is 10 to 100 times brighter and lasts more than 100 times longer.

+Their mechanism originates in the explosion's gamma ray pulse.
+These interact with air molecules producing ~1 MeV "Compton electrons".
+As the density of these electrons decreases radially outward, a radial electric field is induced, which balances towards a constant strength.
+This radial field is forced towards a tangential configuration near the conducting ground or ocean, and the secondary gamma rays from the later neutron burst maintain the field and lightning for longer.